-Paroc insulation products are not just good thermal insulators - in the same product, you also receive excellent fire safety and moisture performance for your constructions.
+PAROC insulation products are not just good thermal insulators - in the same product, you also receive excellent fire properties and moisture performance for your constructions.

-FIRE SAFETY
+FIRE PROPERTIES

-All Paroc stone wool products belong to the best fire class, A1, and wind protective insulation with Cortexcovering to fire class A2-s1, d0.
-This means that these products don't contribute to the spread of fire, and you can use them without limitations in all different types of buildings.
+All PAROC Stonewool products belong to the best fire class, A1, and wind protective insulation with Cortexcovering to fire class A2-s1, d0.
+This means that these products don't contribute to the spread of fire, and you can use them in all different types of buildings.
 Non-combustible stone wool keeps its form in fire, so it protects all the other materials and property from fire spread.
 This gives more time for people to leave the building and fire fighters to work

-MOISTURE SAFETY
+MOISTURE PROPERTIES